-You might long for those periods to be gone, but late menopause is a good thing.
+You might long for those periods to be gone, but early menopause is a good thing.
 Even if a woman misses a few periods, menopause is not “officially” reached until a woman has experienced a year period-free.
 During pre-menopause, many women endure symptoms including hot flashes, vaginal problems and bone loss as a result of the estrogen highs and lows that accompany this transition time.

 UPDATE 2013: I’ve been raw sixteen years, now.
 My periods have been getting progressively lighter over the last 10 years and then stopped recently at 55.
 This happened 10 years later than in my mom's case.
 That's good, and I credit raw foods.
 It all happened naturally, gently, no discomfort, whatsoever.
 That alone—the myriad of other benefits aside—was worth the effort of going raw.
 And the best part of it…The raw food lifestyle prevents opposite-sex resemblance that inevitably happens to everyone on cooked food.
 For more info, see my YouTube Video: Menopause and the Raw Foods Diet.